lsst-sitcom/sitcomtn-037/index.rst

 It is recommended that Rubin adopt a similar architecture as it is not expected that any summit-based rapid analysis image quality metrics would require the full array.
 Especially since the camera diagnostic cluster handles the low-level health checks for all sensors, as is discussed in `Deliverable 5`_.

-The University of Washington group is now investigating the single frame performance enhancements.
+The University of Washington group is now investigating the SFP performance enhancements.
 Scaling the experience gained with LATISS, it is expected that a 30s image cadence is feasible and the primary speed limitation will be the I/O constraints.

 .. [#] The AOS group has already communicated that a checkerboard pattern for the focal plane, while omitting the 8 outermost sensors which are highly vignetted, is satisfactory to accomplish their analysis requirements.